Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/radar_warning_receiver.md

 around the threat emitter defined as guiding the inbound weapon.
 Pressing the button will initiate the built-in-test which provides launch audio through the intercom.

+> 💡 Keep in mind that ALR-46 can detect missile launches only from certain systems.

 ![pilot_rwr_missile_launch](../../img/rwr_launch_light.jpg)

 #### Altitude